 On April 8, 2014, Microsoft officially ended Support for the then 12-year-old operating system (OS).
 The result of this will be a slow degradation of security on the world’s second most widely used operating system, as vulnerabilities will no longer be addressed through patches / updates by Microsoft.
 XP’s version of Microsoft Security Essentials will also cease to be updated.
 And even Internet Explorer updates aren't guaranteed to include XP-specific code, which may be required to make the updates effective.
-The OS will continue to work, and some security company products will continue to Support XP – but the core architecture of the OS will become increasingly vulnerable.
+The OS will continue to work, and most security company products will continue to Support XP – but the core architecture of the OS will become increasingly vulnerable.
 Users of Windows XP will do so at their own risk.

 "So what should I do if I want to continue using my old XP box?"